plone/plone.restapi/docs/source/endpoints/querystring.md

 If an index uses a vocabulary, the vocabulary values are included in the `values` property.
 The vocabulary is resolved in the same context where the `/@querystring` endpoint is called (requires `plone.app.querystring >= 2.1.0`).

-**Note:** This endpoint returns the querystring configuration, filtering out vocabularies that the current user does not have permission to access.
-The filtering is done based on the same permission checks as the `@vocabularies` endpoint, ensuring that sensitive information, such as user or group data, is not exposed to unauthorized users.
+If an index uses a vocabulary that the current user does not have permission to access, that index will not be included in the results.

 ## Get `querystring` configuration